in28minutes/in28minutes.github.io/_posts/2017-02-02-spring-boot-vs-spring-mvc-vs-spring.md

 Consider Spring JMS and Spring JDBC for a moment.

 Do these modules bring in any new functionality?
-No. We can do all this with J2EE or JEE.
+No We can do all this with J2EE or JEE.
 So, what do these bring in?
 They bring in simple abstractions.
-Aim of these abstractions is to
+The aim of these abstractions is to

-- Reduce Boilerplate Code/ Reduce Duplication
+- Reduce Boilerplate Code/Reduce Duplication.
-- Promote Decoupling/ Increase Unit Testablity
+- Promoting Decoupling/Increasing Unit Testablity

 For example, you need much less code to use a JDBCTemplate or a JMSTemplate compared to traditional JDBC or JMS.

-### Problem 2 : Good Integration with Other Frameworks.
+### Problem 2: Good Integration with Other Frameworks
-Great thing about Spring Framework is that it does not try to solve problems which are already solved.
-All that it does is to provide a great integration with frameworks which provide great solutions.
+The great thing about the Spring Framework is that it does not try to solve problems which are already solved.
+All that it does is provide a great integration with frameworks that provide great solutions.

 - Hibernate for ORM
 - iBatis for Object Mapping
 - JUnit & Mockito for Unit Testing

-## What is the core problem that Spring MVC Framework solves?
+## What is the core problem that the Spring MVC Framework solves?

-> Spring MVC Framework provides decoupled way of developing web applications.
-With simple concepts like Dispatcher Servlet, ModelAndView and View Resolver, it makes it easy to develop web applications.
+> The Spring MVC Framework provides a decoupled way of developing web applications.
+With simple concepts like Dispatcher Servlet, ModelAndView, and View Resolver, it makes it easy to develop web applications.

 ## Why do we need Spring Boot?

-Spring based applications have a lot of configuration.
+Spring-based applications have a lot of configuration.

-When we use Spring MVC, we need to configure component scan, dispatcher servlet, a view resolver, web jars(for delivering static content) among other things.
+When we use Spring MVC, we need to configure component scanning, dispatcher servlet, a view resolver, and web jars (for delivering static content), among other things.

 ```xml
   <bean